sebkouba/dynamic-flask-form/README.md

 a dynamic form, I created this one.
 It is cobbled together from a few Stackoverflow and Google Group discussions.

-**I'm a total noob so if you have suggestions I'd be glad to include them**
+**I'm a total noob so if you have suggestions I'd be glad to include them!**

+## What does it do?
+- Render a form with two models
+- Save and load the related models

+**This means you can have a form with dynamically created fields which are saved and loaded properly.**

 ## Usage
 You can use **requirements.txt** to install the packages, preferably in a virtualenv.